philips-software/terraform-provider-hsdp/docs/data-sources/iam_introspect.md

   contains the list of effective permissions
 * `token_type` - The type of token
 * `identity_type` - The identity type, example: `Service`
+* `scopes` - The list of scopes associated with the token